 P3 Foundation stands for putting poverty in the past.

-P3 Foundation is are a youth-led NZ based development organisation that inspires and empowers young people to eradicate extreme poverty in the Asia Pacific.
+P3 Foundation is a youth-led NZ based development organisation that inspires and empowers young people to eradicate extreme poverty in the Asia Pacific.

 The Council's purpose and objectives are to:

 Assist the realisation of a sustainable New Zealand.

 Protect and enhance New Zealand’s ecosystems, the health of New Zealanders, and the nation’s ability to derive income from established land uses.

 Undertake research into issues related to the sustainable development of New Zealand for example, genetic modification.